Ken Calvert: Early life, education, and business career

 Calvert was born in Corona, California, to Marceline Hamblen and Ira D. Calvert Jr., and still lives in Corona.
-In 1970, shortly after high school, he joined the congressional campaign of former state Assemblyman Victor Veysey.
-Calvert worked in Veysey's Washington, D.C., office as an intern after a 1972 victory.
-He graduated from Corona High School in 1971.
+In 1970, he joined the congressional campaign of former state Assemblyman Victor Veysey.
+Calvert graduated from Corona High School in 1971.
+He worked in Veysey's Washington, D.C., office as an intern after Veysey was re-elected in 1972.

-Calvert received an Associate of Arts degree from Chaffey Community College in 1973 and a Bachelor of Arts degree from San Diego State University in 1975.
-After graduation, he managed his family's restaurant in Corona, the Jolly Fox, for five years.
-He then entered the real estate industry and ran Ken Calvert Real Properties until he was elected to Congress.
+Calvert received an Associate of Arts degree in business from Chaffey Community College in 1973 and a Bachelor of Arts degree from San Diego State University in 1975.
+After college, he became a small business owner in the restaurant and real estate industries.